 The state does not have a statewide standard for Virginia paralegal certification.
 While individuals may obtain on-the-job training with no prior experience, many Virginia employers prefer to hire candidates that have a certain amount of formal paralegal education.
 There are five approved paralegal programs that are approved by the American Bar Association.
 Those programs were developed to allow individuals who have an interest in entry-level legal positions to gain substantial legal knowledge and professional skills.
 Paralegal certification in Virginia requires individuals to finish a certification program through a credible paralegal organization.

 What Is the Virginia Paralegal Association?

 The Virginia Alliance of Paralegal Association was created by six associations and represents more than 1,500 students and paralegals throughout the state.
 The objectives of the Virginia Paralegal Association are to oversee advancements in the paralegal profession and manage a communications network with its paralegal associations and other legal professionals in the community.
-The association has shared Virginia paralegal requirements that promote the employment of paralegals who have finished an ABA-approved program, earned a bachelor’s or associate’s degree with 24 semester hours of paralegal specific coursework, earned national certification, or have five years of working experience as a paralegal.
+The association has shared Virginia paralegal requirements that promote the employment of paralegals who have finished an ABA-approved program, earned a bachelor’s or associate’s degree with 24 semester hours of paralegal-specific coursework, earned national certification, or have five years of working experience as a paralegal.

 What Does a Paralegal Do?

 Paralegals perform legal work while being supervised by a licensed attorney per Virginia paralegal requirements and provide assistance by investigating facts, researching legal examples, and preparing legal documents.
-Research is conducted to develop a defense, start legal action, or to assist with a legal proceeding.
+Research is conducted to develop a defense, start legal action, or assist with a legal proceeding.